Associate Professor of Pastoral Care and Counseling

 Prior to coming to McAfee, Dr. Walker-Barnes taught at Shaw University Divinity School in Raleigh, NC, the University of North Carolina at Chapel Hill, and the University of Florida.

 Dr. Walker-Barnes utilizes an interdisciplinary approach in her teaching and research, drawing upon pastoral theology, womanist/feminist theology, cultural studies, and the social sciences.
 Her current interests include racial and gender issues in pastoral care, clergy self-care, Christian spirituality, and reconciliation.
-She is at work on her first book, Too Heavy a Yoke: Black Women and the Burden of Strength, which seeks to heighten pastoral awareness about the inordinate burden that the demand for strength places upon women of African descent and to provide a framework for liberative pastoral care with African American women.
+Her book, Too Heavy a Yoke: Black Women and the Burden of Strength, seeks to heighten pastoral awareness about the inordinate burden that the demand for strength places upon women of African descent and to provide a framework for liberative pastoral care with African American women.
 Dr. Walker-Barnes is a recipient of the Louisville Institute First Book Grant for Minority Scholars.

-Dr. Walker-Barnes is a candidate for ordination as an elder in the North Carolina Conference of the United Methodist Church.
-She lives with her husband, Delwin, and son, Micah.
+Dr. Walker-Barnes is an ordained minister and lives with her husband, Delwin, and son, Micah.